awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-ipset.md

 # AWS::WAFv2::IPSet<a name="aws-resource-wafv2-ipset"></a>

 **Note**
 This is the latest version of **AWS WAF**, named AWS WAFV2, released in November, 2019\.
-For information, including how to migrate your AWS WAF resources from the prior release, see the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.
+For information, including how to migrate your AWS WAF resources from the prior release, see the [AWS WAF developer guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.

 Use an [AWS::WAFv2::IPSet](#aws-resource-wafv2-ipset) to identify web requests that originate from specific IP addresses or ranges of IP addresses\.
 For example, if you're receiving a lot of requests from a ranges of IP addresses, you can configure AWS WAF to block them using an IP set that lists those IP addresses\.